niravcodes/niravcodes.github.io/_posts/2019-12-08-visualize-c-data-structures-using-graphviz-and-dot-language.md

 ![](https://nirav.com.np/assets/img/2019-12-09-004011_1366x768_scrot.png)

 Yes, and this was quite enough for me at the time.
-Frankly, for a language that doesn't even have an else if clause, there's a very limited ways to complicate the AST other than by writing very long code.
+Frankly, for a language that doesn't even have an else if clause, there's are limited ways to complicate the AST other than by writing longer code.

 Funnily enough, I spent less time writing code to actually generate the graph than I spent trying to make it look cooler.
 But given how much time I'm going to have to stare at and navigate these graphs, I think the time was worth it.